khaedzi/201-Code-Project/README.md

  ## Reflections and Comments
 The hole process of making the code was easy but took me a lot of time The Quiz will put random number to check you are not reipot and this things be there untill you put the right random number .

+Driver: Rama Yaser
+ Navigator: khaled ziadeh

+ we fixed some mistakes in the code. we added functions to our code.